 This document may contain "forward-looking statements" with respect to certain plans of Aldermore Group PLC and its subsidiary undertakings (together "the Group") and its current goals and expectations relating to its future financial condition, performance, results, strategic initiatives and objectives.
 Generally, words such as "may", "could", "will", "expect", "intend", "estimate", "anticipate", "aim", "outlook", "believe", "plan", "seek", "continue" or similar expressions identify forward-looking statements.
 These forward-looking statements are not guarantees of future performance.
 By their nature, all forward-looking statements are inherently predictive and speculative and involve risk and uncertainty because they relate to future events and circumstances which are beyond the Group's control, including amongst other things, UK economic business conditions, market-related risks such as fluctuations in interest rates, the policies and actions of regulatory authorities, the impact of competition, inflation, deflation, the timing impact and other uncertainties of future acquisitions or combinations within relevant industries, as well as the impact of tax and other legislation or regulations in the jurisdictions in which the Group operates.
-As a result, the Group's actual future financial condition, performance and results may differ materially from the plans, goals and expectations set forth in the Group's forward-looking statements.
+As a result, the Group's forward-looking statements.